Foxes (singer): 2020–present: Friends in the Corner EP and The Kick

 On 15 May 2020, Foxes teased new music on her social media platforms by sharing three videos, one each day, which consisted of her asking a question.
 The videos were accompanied by a phone number one could ring to answer the question.
 The lead single from her upcoming project, "Love Not Loving You", was released on 20 May 2020, marking her first song release in four years.
 On the same day, it was revealed that Foxes had signed a new record deal with PIAS Recordings; it made the single her first release on the label.
 On 29 July 2020, the second single, "Woman", was released.
 It was followed by the third and fourth singles, "Friends in the Corner" and "Hollywood" which were released on 2 September 2020 and 4 December 2020 respectively.
 The latter was described as a "cathartic experience" by Clash magazine.

 On 17 March 2021, Foxes released the single "Kathleen" and announced the release of her second EP Friends in the Corner, which would include all previously released singles and an additional two new songs.
 The EP was released on 1 April 2021.

-When announcing the EP, Foxes revealed her upcoming third studio album will be based on completely new material and is expected for a release later in the year.
-"Sister Ray" was released as the lead single from that album on 15 September 2021.
-On 16 September, Foxes confirmed her third studio album, The Kick, was released on 11 February 2022.
+Her third studio album, The Kick, was released on 11 February 2022, which included the single "Sister Ray", released in September 2021.